Homelab to Production, Powered by Tailscale

 MagicDNS resolves by name, so I never hunt for IPs.
 Everything talks over private 100.x addresses.
 No port forwarding.
 No NAT headaches.
 It feels like a single LAN.

-Two locations
+Three locations

-That makes every remote LAN device reachable from anywhere as if it were local.
+Each Pi advertises its local subnet, making every remote LAN device reachable from anywhere as if it were local.

 AdGuard runs on a small Vultr VPS.
 DNS latency over Tailscale DERP is ~0.5 ms, so DNS never feels slow.